ziman/lightyear/README.md

 ## Synopsis

-This package is used (almost) exactly as Parsec would be.
+This package is used (almost) the same as Parsec would be, except for one difference.

 ### Commitment
-Compared to Parsec, there's one fundamental difference.

-Parsec combinators
+* Parsec combinators
   won't backtrack if a branch of `<|>` has consumed any input, hence Parsec parsers require an explicit `try`.

-Lightyear combinators are backtrack-by-default and there is the `commitTo` combinator that makes the parser commit to that branch.
+* Lightyear combinators are backtrack-by-default and there is the `commitTo` combinator that makes the parser commit to that branch.

 In other words, the following two pieces of code are equivalent (using illustrative combinator names):